 Basic feedback arrangement for a RIAA design giving a close match.
 Personal preference would include input coupling and feedback decoupling caps to give -3dB roll-offs at about 15Hz or more.

-The more complex discrete RIAA stage (Hart JLH K1450, 1995) intended for the K1400 preamp.
-Alan Jackson offers PCBs for this project at apj audio.
+The more complex discrete RIAA stage (Hart JLH K1450, 1995, PDF of construction manual available) intended for the K1400 preamp.

 Switching contacts, if used, should be gold-on-gold.
-Ideally matched to a cartridge in it's deck, thus negating use of contacts.
+Ideally matched to a cartridge in its' deck, thus negating use of contacts.
 The 'isolated' input is intended for moving magnets and the 'direct' one for moving coils.
+As with other designs some data may contain minor errors (eg; mc sensitivity) but was that actually supplied.
+It was an idea to check all available sources before construction.
 Allow 30mA per rail.
 If a differential cable run is required, then an IC solution can be argued to perform better than transformers, eg: SSM2142/3 (s/n >105dB, 7MHz).
 A 100mA supply for a complete stereo solution should suffice.

-Some circuits from the K1400 preamp; a low back-EMF relay driver,
+Some circuits from the K1400 preamp (PDF of construction manual available); a low back-EMF relay driver,

 switched range Baxandall tone controls (opamps specified for these, the tape buffer and filter were TL072, LF353, LM833, OP27/37),

 and the headphone amplifier.